the-Jinxist/golang-backend-masterclass/README.md

 Day 28: Learned how to verify tokens with JWT and Paseto.
 Wrote test to account for the way each implementation works

 Day 29: Created a new endpoint for login.
 Applied and interchanged between Paseto and JWT tokem validations

+Day 30: Added Auth Middle ware to routes registration and also added implementation for adding and checking token to the header for each request.
+Wrote tests for checking the implementation for the auth middleware and somehow understood more the flow of testing http requests using recorder and the http package